yingchen0505/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename tag

+**MSS**

+1. User requests to list existing tags
+2. AddressBook shows the list of existing tags
+3. User requests to rename a specific tag in the list
+4. AddressBook renames the tag <br>
+Use case ends.

+**Extensions**

+1a.
+The list of tags is empty

+> Use case ends

+2a.
+The given index is invalid

+> 2a1.
+AddressBook shows an error message <br>
+  Use case resumes at step 2

 ## Appendix C : Non Functional Requirements